tiequan12345/tiequan-pnl-webapp/PRD.md

 	•	App assumed to run behind VPN / private network.
 Still:
 	•	Use HTTPS if exposed.
 	•	Rate limiting and brute-force protection are nice-to-have, not required for MVP.
+	•	Auth and routing changes must integrate with the existing `app/page.tsx` shell so that the post-login experience retains the current layout and styling.

 ⸻